 Recent Books on the Constitution Seminar

-Prerequisite: Constitutional Law I: The Federal System or the equivalent course, Democracy and Coercion in Curriculum B. Recommended: Prior or concurrent enrollment in Constitutional Law II: Individual Rights & Liberties.
+Prerequisite: Constitutional Law I: The Federal System or Democracy and Coercion in Curriculum B. Recommended: Prior or concurrent enrollment in Constitutional Law II: Individual Rights & Liberties.

 Laptop use and Internet access are not allowed during class.
-All enrolled and waitlisted students must attend the first class to be enrolled.
-Class attendance is mandatory.
+FIRST CLASS ATTENDANCE IS MANDATORY.
+All enrolled and waitlisted students must be in attendance at the start of the first class session in order to be eligible for a seat in the class.
 The paper requirements of this seminar will not fulfill the Upperclass Writing Requirement.